bradyjibanez/PyIDE/README.md

 **Operation**
 *********

 Operation outlined here is for contributor/coordinator node operation.
-Thus far in development, there is only potential for these types of nodes.
+Thus far in development, there is only potential for these types of nodes to operate.
 Further development will include sole contributor node operation: